Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Simulations

 \subsection{Galaxy Cluster Sample}

 The $\texttt{HYPER}$ simulation described above produces 6,233 galaxy clusters at redshift $z=0$.
-The smallest halo has mass $M_{200a} = 1.00 \times 10^{14}\ M_\odot$ and is resolved with $\sim 14000$ particles within a radius $R_{200a} = 1.44\ \mathrm{Mpc}$.
-The largest halo has $M_{200a} = 4.82 \times 10^{15}\ M_\odot$ and contains $\sim 700,000$ particles within $R_{200a} = 5.21\ \mathrm{Mpc}$.
+The smallest halo has mass $M_\mathrm{200m} = 1.00 \times 10^{14}\ M_\odot$ and is resolved with $\sim 14000$ particles within a radius $R_\mathrm{200m} = 1.44\ \mathrm{Mpc}$.
+The largest halo has $M_\mathrm{200m} = 4.82 \times 10^{15}\ M_\odot$ and contains $\sim 700,000$ particles within $R_\mathrm{200m} = 5.21\ \mathrm{Mpc}$.
 Figure \ref{fig:counts} shows that the number of halos decreases exponentially in the high-mass tail of the distribution.
 To avoid biases in the ML model, we create a flat distribution with logarithmic mass \citep[e.g.][]{2015ApJ...803...50N, 2019ApJ...887...25H}.
-For the higher-mass clusters, we generate more sightlines by rotating the particle coordinates.
-For the lower-mass clusters, we subsample if necessary.

-For a given cluster sightline, we first construct three-dimensional fields such as density and pressure by mapping the particles onto a Cartesian mesh with side length of 12.8 Mpc, which is slightly larger than the diameter of the largest halo.
-For a given field, we then project along up to three cardinal axes to make two-dimensional images with pixel size $l_\mathrm{pixel} = 100\ \mathrm{kpc}$ and $N_\mathrm{pixel} = 128$ pixels per side length.
-The pixel size is approximately twice the gravitational softening length and comparable to the effective resolution of the $\texttt{HYPER}$ simulation.
-The image resolution is comparable to current X-ray observations and to followup SZ observations.
-Figure \ref{fig:counts} shows that the number of images generated is flat with approximately 3000 per 0.1 dex in mass, except at the very highest masses where we impose a maximum number of sightlines per cluster.
+Overabundant low-mass halos are subsampled, while additional sightlines are generated for underabundant high-mass halos.
+Sightlines are sampled from a Fibonacci sphere \citep[e.g.][]{2010MatGe..42...49G} to ensure a more uniform and isotropic distribution.
+To generate each sightline, the particle coordinates are rotated so that the original $z$-axis aligns with the specified direction.
+Figure \ref{fig:counts} shows that the number of cluster images generated is flat with approximately 3000 per 0.1 dex in mass, except at the very highest masses where we impose a maximum number of sightlines per cluster.

-Following the SPH approach, the density field for particle species $\mathrm{x} = \mathrm{Gas, DM}$ is calculated using a weighted summation over nearby particles $j$ with mass $m_j$ and smoothing length $h_j$:
+For a given cluster sightline, we first construct three-dimensional fields, such as density and pressure, by mapping the particles onto a Cartesian mesh.
+The mesh length $l_\mathrm{mesh} = 12.8$ Mpc is slightly larger than the diameter of the largest halo, while the cell size $l_\mathrm{cell} = 100$ kpc is approximately twice the gravitational softening length and comparable to the effective resolution of the $\texttt{HYPER}$ simulation.
+Following the SPH approach, the density field for each particle species $\mathrm{x} = \mathrm{Gas, DM}$ is calculated using a weighted summation over nearby particles $j$ with mass $m_j$ and smoothing length $h_j$:

 The smoothing kernel is chosen to be a Wendland function \citep[e.g.][]{2012MNRAS.425.1068D},